6th International Food Innovation Conference

 Introduction

-Jennifer Somm, CEO a.i., Gottlieb Duttweiler Institute
+Jennifer Somm, CEO a.i., GDI Gottlieb Duttweiler Institute

 Florian Inhauser, Moderator